Regina Walsh Acres

 Regina Walsh Acres is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
 Originally created for the 16th Saskatchewan general election in 1967 from parts of Regina North and Regina West, this constituency has changed boundaries many times.

-Today this district includes the Regina neighbourhoods of Normanview, Regent Park, Sherwood-McCarthy, McCarthy Park, and Walsh Acres.
+This district currently includes the Regina neighbourhoods of Normanview, Regent Park, Sherwood-McCarthy, McCarthy Park, and Walsh Acres.
+It will gain portions of Coronation Park and Argyle Park west of Argyle Street for the next general election.

-This district was called "Regina North West" until 1995, and "Regina Sherwood" from 1995 to 2003.
+The riding was created prior to the 2003 election from parts of Regina Sherwood, Regina Coronation Park, Regina Elphinstone, and Regina Qu'Appelle Valley.